Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 > > Again, what is important is not Assessing Risk Management on any given particular day.
 No, what is important is assessing Risk Management improvement, just like a physics scholar will explain you, that at any given instant, it does not matter what your speed value is, what does matter is its derivative, the acceleration.
 In IT, what matter far above **anything**, is time.
 Nothing else, but time.
 And acceleration makes you earn time over your conccurrent.
 > * Eventually, you will demand Security team to comply with an ISO 27 000 kind of review cycle on every identified risk, using [Security Risks Registries], and devops-like systematic practices ([SecOps](https://github.com/Jean-Baptiste-Lasselle/the-traefik-experiment/tree/master/counter-measure-1) ).
 Then you will unleash ISO 27 000 auditors on them.

-Just between the two of us (you, Github reader), I'll even add :
+Just between the two of us (you, dear reader), I'll add :
-Time, remember that (I did think of course of good old [computability theorems], along with so many other things).
+Time, is what matters, remember that (of course I alsothought of good old [computability theorems], along with so many other things).